Redwood forest

 About

-Oreka Sound brings together depth-oriented psychotherapy, music therapy, and sound-based nervous system regulation within a clinically grounded and creatively informed approach.
+Oreka Sound brings together depth-oriented psychotherapy, music therapy, and sound-based nervous system regulation in a clinically grounded, creatively informed approach.

 Alan Thompson Board-Certified Music Therapist and Licensed Creative Arts Therapist